 An input file consists of a collection of statements describing a portion of a complete circuit.
-This input file is intended for inclusion in a larger netlist or description of a complete circuit, to be used by a simulation tool.
+This input file is intended for inclusion in a larger netlist or circuit description, to be used by a simulation tool.

 An input filename may be up to 1024 characters long.
 The input file shall be in ASCII format (as defined in ISO/IEC 8859-1:1998, with each character encoded in 8 bits).
 The input file shall not be in a binary, packed or compressed format.